seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I should, and thou couldst not.
 My queen and Eros
 Have by their brave instruction got upon me
 A nobleness in record: but I will be
-A bridegroom in my death, and run into’t
+A bridegroom in my death, and run into't
-As to a lover’s bed.
+As to a lover's bed.
 Come, then; and, Eros,
 Thy master dies thy scholar: to do thus

 *Falling on his sword*

-I learn’d of thee.
+I learn'd of thee.
 How! not dead? not dead?
 The guard, ho!
 O, dispatch me!

 *Enter DERCETAS and Guard*

 **First Guard**
-What’s the noise?
+What's the noise?

 **MARK ANTONY**
 I have done my work in, friends: O, make an end
 Of what I have begun.

 **Second Guard**
-The star is fall’n.
+The star is fall'n.

 **First Guard**
 And time is at his period.